laurakurup/census-api/README.md

 #### Customize your column names:

-In your [csv file](https://github.com/laurakurup/census-api/raw/master/census_variables.csv) file, provide the name you want for each column of data.
-Don't need human-readable column names?
+In your csv file, provide the header for each column of data.
+Don't need human-readable headers?
 Just reuse your variables as your column names.

-**Add the year to your column names?**  If the option _add_year_ is True (line 73 of the script), the year will be appended to the column name:
+**Add the year to your column names?**  If the option _add_year_ is True (line 39 of the script), the year will be appended to the column name:

 | year | variable | column_name   | column_name (dataframe)    |
 |------|----------|----------------| -----------------------------|